-It is important to drink 1.5 L to 2 L of clear fluids (water; sports drinks; clear fruit juices such as apple, grape, or cranberry juice; broths) between doses: Drink about 250 mL of water each hour after each dose until the effects of the medication have worn off and bowel movements have stopped.
+It is important to drink 1.5 L to 2 L of clear fluids that are not red or purple (water; sports drinks; clear fruit juices such as apple, white grape, or white cranberry juice; broths) between doses.
+Drink about 250 mL of fluid each hour after each dose until the effects of the medication have worn off and bowel movements have stopped.

 In preparation for a procedure, your doctor may give you additional dietary restrictions and adjust other medication use.
 Talk to your doctor for more information.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.